JohnGioldInc/EfCore.Serialize/README.md

 ## Blazor Page Usage

-To not run affoul of the dreaded 'Cannot wait on monitors on this runtime'
+To not run afoul of the dreaded 'Cannot wait on monitors on this runtime'

 Please use **ToListAsync** and **SaveChangesAsync**